gobitfly/eth.store/README.md

     	format output as json
   -json.file string
-    	path to file to write results into, only missing days will be added -validators string
+    	path to file to write results into, only missing days will be added -version
-    	validator-sets to compare ethstore with, format: "<validatorSetName>:<validatorIndex>,..;.."
-  -version
     	print version and exit